lboroWMEME-TeamProject/Motor-controller-development/README.md

 # Description

 This is a subsystem of the COVID cleaning robot which comprises of the object-oritented design in C++.
-The PID subsytems consits of header/source files required to move the robot and read from qudrature encoder channels.
+The motor controller subsytem consits of header/source files required to move the robot and read from qudrature encoder channels.
+The PID controller is an integral part of our robot as it forms the basis of the final navigation system we plan to implement.

 # Installation & Usage